 Some insurance providers have specific timeframes written into their policies.
 For example, your policy might state that you must report any accident within 7 days to maintain coverage.
 Review your policy carefully to confirm their reporting deadlines.

-Waiting too long can give your insurance company grounds to deny your claim, leaving you to cover car repairs and medical bills out-of-pocket.
+Waiting too long can give your insurance company grounds to deny your claim, leaving you to cover car repairs and medical bills out of pocket.

 Steps to File a Car Insurance Claim